5 Tips for Creating a Wedding Budget Before Booking a Venue

 Do your homework.

 Do research.
 Find a free template that you can use to create your budget or start your own as a spreadsheet document.
-We use Aisle Planner for our brides but there is a fee for this one.
 Many of the wedding blogs and planning sites have free templates you can use.
 We suggest you don’t use sites like Wedding Wire or The Knot to guide you in what you should spend.
 These sites don’t actually have experience creating a budget but rather take the national average and provide suggested amounts.
 They tend to provide very misleading figures.
 The best way to create a budget is to do your research.
 If you haven’t hired a planner or it’s just not in the budget start reaching out to vendors to get an idea of what things cost.
 Be honest.
-When you reach out to a vendor tell them you are just starting to plan and would like to know what to anticipate their services costing.
+When you reach out to a vendor tell them you are just starting to plan and would like to know what to anticipate the cost of their services.
 If you are honest they will be happy to share their information with you and who knows you just might book their services later.

 Carefully consider your guest list.